shrpnsld/amalgamate/README.md

 `-G ''` will generate the macro name by uppercasing the header name, changing non-letter characters with `_`, and adding the suffix `_INCLUDED`.
 For example, *some-header.hpp* will have the include guard macro `SOME_HEADER_HPP_INCLUDED`.

-`-f` can be useful when you want the content of a certain file to appear before the content of any other file (but after the prelude, include guard, interlude, and include directives).
+`-1` can be useful when you want the content of a certain file to appear before the content of any other file (but after the prelude, include guard, interlude, and include directives).
 The typical usage is to put the module interface as the first code the user will see in the amalgamated file.

 When resolving the path inside the `#include` directive, it is first checked as relative to the current file being processed.
 If no file is found there, then that path is checked inside the include directory.